 The uniform consisted of white bucks, black pants with a white stripe, a white sash and cummerbund, a green mother of pearl shako topped with a white plume and a green satin blouse with a white diagonal stripe bordered in black.

 Also known as The Green Machine, the Optimists continued to compete into the 1970's.
 Opti won one more Canadian Junior title in 1972.
 In the Spring of 1976 they merged with the Seneca Princemen to become the Seneca Optimists with their last season in 1978.

 In 2003, the Optimists Alumni Drum Corps was formed and has continued performing since then.

 The complete rich history of the Optimists is available for each organization in their dedicated history page which you can access through the site menu or by clicking on a corps crest at the bottom of this page.
-You can also explore each performance year through the GRAND TOUR, or visit the individual GALLERIES that contain a more extensive set of photos, videos, and audio recordings, again by way of the site menu or through the following buttons.
+You can also explore each organization through the Gallery where there is an extensive set of photos, videos, audio, and documents.

 If you have potential contributions to this vast history, please contact us.